Short bio

 As the political climate in Argentina became increasingly unstable, Rabinovich moved with Reissig and their three children to New York in 1967.
 They settled in Huntington, Long Island, where Rabinovich became immersed in the contemporary art scene.
 She joined the American Abstract Artists (AAA) and was introduced to the work of Jasper Johns, Barnett Newman, and Ad Reinhardt.
 She was particularly inspired by the subtle gridded canvases of Agnes Martin, whose practice of simply “sitting and looking” as an essential part of her artistic process resonated deeply with Rabinovich.[4]
 From the late-1960s to the mid-1970s, her earlier lyrical gestures gave way to more refined, near-geometric abstractions—most notably in her series of paintings titled Dimension Five.

 Following her divorce from Reissig in 1979, Rabinovich moved to Manhattan, where her loft became a meeting place for fellow artists.
 There she continued to pursue a series of sculptures made from plates of tinted grey and bronze glass, a project she had begun in the early 1970s with the help of the nonprofit organization Experiments in Art and Technology (E.A.T.).
-Rabinovich worked with fabricators of tempered glass and produced a series of sculptures that range from tabletop maquettes to large-scale environments.
-Rabinovich sees these sculptures as a spatial extension of her paintings, allowing her to work with transparency in three dimensions and to create spaces that are “simultaneously accessible and inaccessible, open and enclosed, tangible and intangible, private and public, visible and invisible”—a set of paradoxical conditions that are present throughout her various bodies of work.[5]
+Rabinovich worked with fabricators of tempered glass and produced a series of sculptures that ranged from tabletop maquettes to large-scale environments.
+Rabinovich saw these sculptures as a spatial extension of her paintings, allowing her to work with transparency in three dimensions and to create spaces that were “simultaneously accessible and inaccessible, open and enclosed, tangible and intangible, private and public, visible and invisible”—a set of paradoxical conditions that were present throughout her various bodies of work.[5]
 The layering of the tinted panels of glass created a play of “reality and illusion” and invited the viewers to see “from nothing to everything and from everything to nothing.”[6]
-By revealing the mechanics of human vision and perception, these glass environments evoke the work of Light and Space artists like Larry Bell, Robert Irwin, and James Turrell who, like Rabinovich, work primarily with “the medium of [one’s] own awareness.”[7]
+By revealing the mechanics of human vision and perception, these glass environments evoked the work of Light and Space artists like Larry Bell, Robert Irwin, and James Turrell who, like Rabinovich, worked primarily with “the medium of [one’s] own awareness.”[7]
 For Rabinovich, glass presented a medium that allowed her to play with states of translucency and opacity, as its “physicality would dematerialize to become just transparency.”
-Although these works evoke the visual language of Minimalism, for Rabinovich they were metaphors, referencing metaphysical, symbolic, architectural, and mathematical worlds.
+Although these works evoked the visual language of Minimalism, for Rabinovich they were metaphors, referencing metaphysical, symbolic, architectural, and mathematical worlds.

 [1] Raquel Rabinovich, “Biography,” Raquel Rabinovich, web, accessed March 18, 2020, https://www.raquelrabinovich.com/biography.